InfoVizW2018/activity-2-team-eric-mohamed-nisarg/activity2.md

 	* Attributes: info at each node such as ship id, max ship capacity, actual ship capacity, departure time, arrival time, route, departure berth, arrival berth, ifDelayed

+* Dataset Availability: Dynamic so that we can get updating Vessel information.
+* Attribute Types:
+	* Categorical: the berths are unique and require no ordering.
+	* Ordered:
+		* Ordinal: The vessels can handle varying max capacities and are represented in the vis with different sizes.
+		* Quantitative: used for calculating the difference between max ship capacity and actual ship capacity attributes.
+	* Diverging: the routes can go in both directions.
+	* Cyclic: the hours in a day are cycled for each day, and the days in a week are cycled for each week for scheduling purposes.

 ### Why
 Actions
 * Analyze: